sdjangam/Twitter-Sentiment-Analysis/README.md

 # Introduction

-Sentiment analysis (SA), also known as opinion mining is the process of classifying the emotion conveyed by a text, for example as negative, positive or neutral.
+Sentiment analysiss (SA), also known as opinion mining is the process of classifying the emotion conveyed by a text, for example as negative, positive or neutral.
 Also called as Opinion extraction, Opinion mining, Sentiment mining, Subjectivity analysis Application
 Movie:  is this review positive or negative?